vdw/HideSeek/README.md

 * Throttling - delayed search with cancellation if the next keystroke arrives

 ## Development
-To prepare pull request and to test your changes you need to update bundles.
-The easiest way to do it is via NPM script.
+To test your changes and prepare pull request you need to update bundles.
+The easiest way to do it is via build script.

-First you need to install dependencies (trying to keep low number of them - currently 3 are being installed).
+First you need to install node dependencies (trying to keep low number of them - currently 3 are being installed).
 ```
 npm install
 ```